Wednesday, August 5, 2009

 Can we be stymied, shut out, ridiculed, laughed at, taken advantage of, passed over, or ignored by others because of who, what, where, or how we are?
 Of course we can.

-Can we ourselves act in a certain way because of our perception of a societal stigma if we have that particular trait?
-Deeper question, but same answer; Of course we can.
-In turn does this build on the validity of the stigma.
 A quick example; sitting next to each other is a blonde and a brunette.
 Each is asked a question, each give a stupid answer.
 The stigma of dumb blonde is enhanced while the brunette can claim to be having a bad day, or that they did not understand the question.

 But who is to say what stigma is to be applied?
-Which ones are never to be spoken of, but still pervade everything we do, in our views toward others and in others views toward ourselves?
+Which ones are never to be spoken of, but still pervade everything we do in our views toward others and in others views toward ourselves?
 Do stigmas portray our primordial upbringing when we discount reason and pull out our clubs to start the beating?
 Stigmas prevent us from getting by that all powerful, and often damaging, first impression when outwardly applied and that “I can’t do it!” when inwardly applied.